 For most high school students, exposure to the military is limited to books and movies.
 Even those from military families may wonder what it would be like to personally have the restrictions and responsibility of military life.
-Service academy summer programs can help answer if attending an academy is the right choice for a student.
+Service academy summer programs offer high school students a chance to experience what life as a cadet or midshipman is like.
+This can help students know if they really want to apply to attend an academy.

 There are five federal service academies: US Naval Academy (Navy & Marine Corps), US Military Academy (Army), US Air Force Academy (Air Force & Space Force), US Coast Guard Academy, and US Merchant Marine Academy (civilian maritime professions or a military commission).
 Each is a college, run by the federal government, that offers an undergraduate education and immersive military training for future officers.